Les Avariés: Composition and publication history

 Brieux wrote Les Avariés in 1901.

 John Pollock translated the play to English in 1905 under the title Damaged Goods.
 His translation was not published until May 1911 alongside two other translations in the book Three Plays By Brieux.
 The book sold well in the United States and England and went through multiple editions.
-Irish playwright George Bernard Shaw wrote a preface to the book which included praise for Les Avariés:
+At the urging of Dr. Thomas Norval Hepburn (father of actress Katherice Hepburn), Irish playwright George Bernard Shaw wrote a preface to the book which included praise for Les Avariés:

 No play ever written was more needed than Les Avariés...Sex is a necessary and healthy instinct; and its nurture and education is one of the most important uses of all art; and, for the present at all events, the chief use of the theatre.

 An English novelization, also titled Damaged Goods, was published by Upton Sinclair in 1913 with the approval of Brieux.
 The novelization closely follows the play and incorporates most of its dialogue.